Freedom in the Galaxy: Publication history

 Inspired by 1977's movie Star Wars, SPI created the thematically similar Freedom in the Galaxy, a board game designed by Howard Barasch and John H. Butterfield, with graphic design by Redmond A. Simonsen and cover art by David Wenzel.
 The first version was printed in 1979 with the stars printed in pink (the "pink map" version.)
 This was quickly changed to the "black map" version, where the stars were printed in blue.
 The "black map" version also introduced two minor printing errors.
 Freedom in the Galaxy proved popular, and stayed on SPI's Top Ten Bestseller List for six months after its publication.

 In 1982, TSR unexpectedly took over SPI, and in an effort to quickly recoup some of their money, TSR repackaged several of SPI's popular games as TSR games.
 One of these was Freedom in the Galaxy, which was a simple rebranding of the "black map" edition.
 TSR did not update the rules, and this edition contains the two minor errors that had been introduced in the "black map" version.

 A computer adaptation by MicroProse was announced in 1997, but the project was apparently canceled by 1999.

 Reception

+In Issue 43 of the British wargaming magazine Perfidious Albion, Nicky Palmer liked the game, commenting, "Near-perfect rules, interesting problems, entertaining jokes ...The best SF game I have played since Godsfire, though Dune runs close."